RETURN TO UFO PAGE | E-MAIL ME

 A:

-Q. Do I believe that extraterrestrials are walking among us today?
+Q. Are extraterrestrials walking among us today?

 A.